Yamete11/navigatorTest/README.md

 - Apache Maven 3.8.6

 ## Principles of Repository Organization
-In project we use different conventional types of branches and commits to facilitate code management and maintain project clarity.
+In project, we use different conventional types of branches and commits to facilitate code management and maintain project clarity.

 **Conventional Commits** (https://www.conventionalcommits.org/en/v1.0.0/)

 **Conventional Branches** (https://conventional-branch.github.io/)

 ### Pull Request Rules
+> [!IMPORTANT]
-- <ins>Description:</ins> each pull request must contain a description of the changes made
+> - <ins>Description:</ins> each pull request must contain a description of the changes made
-- <ins>Merge Strategy:</ins> we prefer squash
+> - <ins>Merge Strategy:</ins> we prefer squash
-- <ins>No branch multiplication:</ins> after merging a pull request, the branch should be removed
+> - <ins>No branch multiplication:</ins> after merging a pull request, the branch should be removed
-- <ins>For Avoding Conflict:</ins>
+> - <ins>For Avoiding Conflicts:</ins>
-  - kinde pease minimize the lifespan of the branch
+>   - kindly please minimize the lifespan of the branch
-  - kinde pease work only on own files
+>   - kindly please work only on own files
-  - use always code review
+>   - always find time on code review before merge

 ### Branch Description
-The main development branch is name `main`.
+The main development branch is named `main`.

 > [!NOTE]
-> The min branch is **protected** by the following rules:
+> The main branch is **protected** by the following rules:
 >  - restrict deletions
 >  - require a pull request before merging
 >  - block force pushes